Non-archimedean tame topology and stably dominated types: v-open and g-open subsets, v+g-continuity

-\<{defn}Let $V$ be an algebraic variety over a valued field $F$ or a definable subset of such a variety.
-A definable function $h: V \to \G_\infty$ is called g-continuous if the pullback of any g-open set is g-open.
-A function $h: V \to \std{W}$ with $W$ an affine $F$-variety is called g-continuous if, for any regular function $f: W \to \Aa^1$, $\val \circ f \circ h$ is g-continuous. \>{defn}
+\begin{defn}Let $V$ be an algebraic variety over a valued field $F$ or a definable subset of such a variety.
+A definable function $h: V \to \G_\infty$ is called {\em v-continuous} (resp. {\em g-continuous}) if the pullback of any v-open (resp. g-open) set is v-open (resp. g-open).
+A function $h: V \to \std{W}$ with $W$ an affine $F$-variety is called v-continuous (resp. g-continuous) if, for any regular function $f: W \to \Aa^1$, $\val \circ f \circ h$ is v-continuous (resp. g-continuous). \end{defn}

 Note that the topology generated by v-open subsets on $\G_\infty$ is discrete on $\G$, while the neighborhoods of $\infty$ in this topology are the same as in the order topology.
 The topology generated by g-open subsets is the order topology on $\G$, with $\infty$ isolated.
-We also have the topology on $\G_\infty$ coming from its canonical identification with $\std{\G_\infty}$, or the v+g topology; this is the intersection of the two previous topologies, that is, the order topology on $\G_\infty$.
+We also have the topology on $\G_\infty$ coming from its canonical identification with $\std{\G_\infty}$, or the v+g-topology; this is the intersection of the two previous topologies, that is, the order topology on $\G_\infty$.

-From now on let $V$ be an algebraic variety over a valued field $F$ or a definable subset of such a variety.
-We say that a definable subset is {v+g-}open if it is both v-open and g-open.
-If $W$ has a definable topology, a definable function $V \to W$ is called {v+g-}continuous if the pullback of a definable open subset of $W$ is both v-and g-open, and similarly for functions to $V$.
+\tcb{Let $V$ be an algebraic variety over a valued field $F$ and let $X$ be a definable subset of $V \times \G_{\infty}^m$.} We say that \tcb{$X$} is {\em {v$+$g-}open} if it is both v-open and g-open. \tcb{The complement of a v+g-open subset is said to be {\em v$+$g-closed}.} If $W$ has a definable topology, a definable function $X \to W$ is called {\em v$+$g-continuous} if the pullback of a definable open subset of $W$ is both v- and g-open, and similarly for functions to $V$.

-Note that v, g and v+g-open sets are {\em definable} sets.
-Over any given model is possible to extend v to a topology in the usual sense, the valuation topology, whose restriction to definable sets is the family of v-open sets.
-But this is not true of g and of v+g; in fact they are not closed under definable unions.
+\begin{rem}Note that v, g and v+g-open sets are {\em definable} sets.
+Over any given model it is possible to extend v to a topology in the usual sense, the valuation topology, whose restriction to definable sets is the family of v-open sets.
+But this is not true of g and of v+g; in fact they are not closed under definable unions, as the example $\Oo = \cup_{a \in \Oo} \tcb{a +} \Mm$ shows. \end{rem}